Felix Neck's Conservation Work

 At Felix Neck, we do a variety of conservation work, including—but not limited to—osprey monitoring, shoreline restoration, and coastal waterbird tracking.

 Ospreys are a signature species for Martha’s Vineyard.
 These iconic birds are easy to see, breed on the Vineyard, and are a beloved symbol of the island.
-More than 80 nesting pairs of osprey grace the island during our spring and summer seasons and migrate south for the winter.
+More than 100 nesting pairs of Osprey grace the island during our spring and summer seasons and then migrate south for the winter.
 Intense efforts by Felix Neck staff, researchers, and volunteers have led to their current success.

 American oystercatchers, common and least terns, and piping plovers could easily be missed by any beach-goer.
 These birds nest in small depressions in the sand, blending easily into their environment, which makes them almost impossible to see.
 Though adult pairs have increased throughout the years, the productivity of these species is still low.
 Protecting nesting habitat from predators and disturbance is crucial to their breeding success.